patience4711/RPI-APS-inverters/README.md

 You can find your Raspberry's ip address by browsing to http://rpiecu.local.
 Or open your router's webpage to see the connected devices to find the ip address.
 Or use a wifi analizer tool on your phone/tablet.
+Important: you should do some configuration first.
+Got to the chapter 'SETTINGS'.

+If you already use this software you can do 2 things: Install a new image or simply update the software.
+If you want to install a newer released image, you best do this after sunset.
+You can backup your databases and restore them after you installed the new version. (menu databases->backup).<br>

+## SOFTWARE UPDATES
+If the software needs updates, they are provided as a file ecu_swupdate_date.tar that you can download.
+This file can be uploaded to your system.
+When this succeeded you'l get a button<br>
+'install' and when pressed a script is running that unpacks the archive and replaces<br>
+the relative files.
+You can follow the process in the outputframe.
+In the chapter 'CHANGELOG' you can see what has been changed.

 ## FACTORY RESET
 When i make an image of the system there are settings and data present that belong to my inverters.